“Traildust is thicker than blood” — Louis L’Amour

 Trellising: Pinotage and Cinsaut bush vines — Pinot noir on 5 wire hedge

-Winemaking: 4 days on the skins at 240C in open fermenters, Punch downs were done every 2 hours during fermentation.
-After malolactic fermentation the wine aged in third fill French oak barrels for 13 months.
+Winemaking: 4 days on the skins at 26°C in open fermenters.
+Punch downs was done every 2 hours during fermentation.
+After malolactic fermentation the wine aged in third fill French oak barrels for 12 months.